munna9/devops-codes/rbc/README.md

 ### rbc::ecr_deploy

-Deploys rbc container by referring data bag item rbc of services data bag.
+Deploys rbc container by referring data bag item rbc of communities data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Pulls docker image from Elastic container registry to the running node.
-1. It runs container with specifications mentioned under data bag item rbc of services data bag.
+1. It runs container with specifications mentioned under data bag item rbc of communities data bag.

 ### rbc::ecr_undeploy

-Remove Deployed rbc container by referring data bag item rbc of services data bag.
+Remove Deployed rbc container by referring data bag item rbc of communities data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Container is stopped and removed after deregistering from ELB if defined.